ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 https://martinthomson.github.io/quic-pick/#seed=draft-ietf-scone-protocol-indication;field=version;codepoint=0xc813e2b1
 -->

-A client that is using a QUIC version that includes length-delimited packets, which includes QUIC versions 1 {{QUIC}} and 2 {{!QUICv2=RFC9369}}, can include an indicator of SCONE support outside of packet protection at the end of datagrams that start a flow.
+A client that uses a QUIC version that includes length-delimited packets, which includes QUIC versions 1 {{QUIC}} and 2 {{!QUICv2=RFC9369}}, can include an indicator of SCONE support at the end of datagrams that start a flow.
 The handshakes of these protocols ensures that the indication can be included in every datagram the client sends